Our story

 Dedicated training spaces where our international volunteer vets train local Tanzanian vet school graduates in lifesaving small-animal surgery techniques

-Help us continue to save lives
+Help us to keep saving lives at The Gongo Centre

 Each year, with support from Mission Rabies and WVS as well as dozens of educators, volunteer vets and animal handlers, our anti-rabies campaigns now operate from the Veterinary Centre of Excellence.